-“At the beginning, the idea of Modern Meadow was animal products without the animal,” says Andras Forgacs.
-Forgacs is the co-founder and chief executive of Modern Meadow, a company behind a brand new bio-printing marvel.
-The company has just engineered bio-printed leather out of fermented collagen.
-They refer to this new bio-printed leather as Zoa.
+“At the beginning, the idea of Modern Meadow was to create animal products without the animal,” says Andras Forgacs.
+Forgacs is the co-founder and chief executive of Modern Meadow, a company behind a brand new 3D printing marvel.
+The company has just engineered leather out of fermented collagen.
+They refer to this new 3D printed leather as Zoa.

 Modern Meadows tried multiple methods to achieve leather printing.
 At first, they grew skin cells in the lab. later on, they refined their approach by fermenting collagen.
 The resulting material from the fermentation process was eerily similar to leather.